JuiiceSB/AutoIt-Scripts/IdleUserCloseProgram.md

 ### How to use

-- Install Autoit and SciTeE Editor
+- Install Autoit and SciTE Editor
 - Download and modify code
 - Tools > Compile (it will create en exe in same path as script)
 - Copy exe to C:\Users\[User Name]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup or your favorite method to execute things at startup.